Video consultation information for patients

 What if I have questions?

-If you have any general questions about how video consultations work, please talk to our Telehealth Coordinator whose contact details can be found below.
+If you have any general questions about how video consultations work, please talk to our reception staff.

 Where can I get more general information about Telehealth Consultations?